LuiseFreese/blog/MicrosoftGraphFundamentals-1.md

 The whole learning path is estimated to be completed in ~75 minutes.
 Let's see how it goes :-)

 To be very honest: I worked with Graph before - see my blog posts here: [Microsoft Graph – M365 Princess](https://m365princess.com/category/microsoft-graph/) - but it's the first time I do this guided learning on Microsoft Learn.
+I will cover module 1 in this post and continue with module 2 and 3 in the following posts.

 ## What is Microsoft Graph